asiaon123/review-board-support/README.md

 * Auto review for some 'lazy' users

 ###How to install
-Download dorectly from plugin repository.
+Download directly from plugin repository.

 Find repository at `File` -> `Settings` -> `Plugins`, and typing in `Review Board Support`